 All new members will receive a welcome packet that includes a copy of the Member Handbook.
-You can get a print copy of the Member Handbook at no cost to you.
+You can get a print copy of the Member Handbook, or a copy in alternative languages, at no cost to you.
 Call Member Services at 1-877-600-5472; TTY: 711.
 We will mail a handbook to you within 5 business days.
 You can see a digital version on our website at: www.trilliumohp.com/memberhandbook